cloudfoundry-attic/garden-linux-release/docs/vagrant-bosh.md

   -XPOST http://127.0.0.1:7777/containers/${handle}/processes \
   -d '{"path":"sleep","args":["10"]}'

+# from inside the vagrant vm...
+vagrant ssh

-# from inside the vagrant vm, see 'sleep 10' running:
+# ... see 'sleep 10' running:
 ps auxf

 # hop in the container: